ALLFTD

 Purpose

-• Individual with a diagnosis of mild cognitive impairment (MCI)/mild dementia or
+• Individuals with a diagnosis of mild cognitive impairment (MCI)/mild dementia OR

 • Caregiver of an individual with a dementia or